-4) Want to study in Japanese Universities?
+4) Want to study at Japanese Universities?
 N1 is sometimes accepted in lieu of the Examination for Japanese University Admission for foreign students who wish to study at Japanese universities.
 In addition, The Japanese-language test is waived for examinees of foreign citizenship who pass JLPT N1 or N2.

 5) JLPT is definitely a yardstick for many Japanese companies seeking to hire Japanese language specialist.
 N2/N1 certification is very useful and offers lots of career opportunities in India and abroad.

 If you want to make your career in Japanese language, you should aim for N2/N1.
-I’ve rarely seen a requirement of any level of the JLPT below the N2/N1 except for entry level jobs.
+I’ve rarely seen a requirement of any level of the JLPT below the N2/N1 except for entry-level jobs.

 JLPT Levels (N1, N2, N3, N4, N5)

 N3 is a new exam.
-Its difficulty level is pitched halfway between the old level 3 and 2 exam.
+Its difficulty level is pitched halfway between the old level 3 and 2 exams.
 N2 and N1 are pretty much the same as the old level N2 and N1 exam.

 Today, The JLPT consists of five levels (N1, N2, N3, N4, N5).
 The easiest and lowest level is N5 and the most difficult and highest level is N1.
 They are valid for life, awarded and recognized around the world.